njofce/ed25519-solidity/README.md

 You can use the code in the example in your apps to deploy WebAuthnAccount wallets as well as sign transactions using those.

-## MFA smart accounts
+## WebAuthn add-on

-This repo contains a simple example for MFAAccount smart contract, which provides the foundation for validating sec256r1 signature on-chain using a precomputed table for public key parameters, as well as managing the devices.
+This repo contains an add-on that can be used for an MFA or multi-sign smart contract account, which provides the foundation for validating sec256r1 signature on-chain using a precomputed table for public key parameters, as well as managing the devices.
 However, any project can provide a different implementation for this and doesn't necessarily need to follow any guidelines, but only use the provided primitives from this repo as a starting point.

 This smart contract provides the primitives for:
 1. Adding a device as a second factor for validating a sec256r1 signature on-chain.
 This will deploy the precomputations bytecode on chain, and store the address.
 2. Validating a signature from that device.
 3. Removing the device, only by providing a valid signature.

-We intend to build this as a validator in zerodev smart contract accounts: [ZeroDev Validator](https://github.com/zerodevapp/kernel/tree/main/src/validator)